ericmanlol/dotfiles-old/README.md

 As of 9-19-2013
 New Setup (About 40% done)
-- Mad Scientist Plans left:
+- Mad Scientist Plans:
+[x] Re-do wm config
-    - Add completely re-vamped vim.
+[x] Add completely re-vamped vim.
-    - Migration from bash to zsh.
+[x] Migration from screen to tmux.
-    - Migration from screen to tmux.
+[] Migration from bash to zsh.

-Screen Shot:
+    - currently using zsh as secondary shell on shift+mod+enter via tmux Screen Shot:
 ![ss](http://i.imgur.com/3QPJM7J.jpg)